-The AIMLE server establishes an AIMLE client selection subscription with the AIMLE server in the other domain.
-The AIMLE server sends AIMLE client selection subscription request, including in the selection criteria, the missing gap between the request in step 1 and the unavailable AIMLE clients from step 5, and it receives the subscription response from the AIMLE server in the other domain.
+The AIMLE server establishes an AIMLE client selection subscription with the AIMLE server in the other domain (AIMLE server-2).
+The AIMLE server sends AIMLE client selection subscription request, including in the selection criteria, the missing gap between the request in step 1 and the unavailable AIMLE clients from step 5, and it receives the subscription response from the AIMLE server in the other domain (AIMLE server-2).
+The AIMLE server following the change in monitoring as in step 11 updates the AIMLE client subscription update.